animatlabs/animatlabs.github.io/_posts/2023-08-29-mapping-performance.md

 | XsltJsonMapping      |  8.359 us | 0.1631 us | 0.2062 us |  37.46 KB |
 | XsltTextMapping      |  3.338 us | 0.0383 us | 0.0320 us |  17.66 KB |

-> What we observer here is that both speed and memory wise, direct model to model mapping beats everyone to the game.
+> What we observe here is that both speed and memory wise, direct model to model mapping beats everyone to the game.
 The methods had been setup to not read the required files but just to map and generate a string result!

 ## Looking into the implementations